ITHACA MURALS

 - Deborah Manning (Ithaca Journal, 21 Nov, 1995)

-Kirby V. Edmonds was an incomparable planner, organization consultant, mediator, trainer, leadership coach, human rights and anti-oppression educator and community organizer.
-He was Managing Partner, Training for Change Associates; and was a co-founder and Senior Fellow at Dorothy Cotton Institute.
-Kirby co-designed and facilitated Multicultural Resource Center's Talking Circles on Race and Racism.
-He served as a committed member of the Equity Inclusion Leadership Council, and Community Leaders of Color.
-He co-founded the Diversity Consortium of Tompkins County, Building Bridges, Cradle to Career, Be the One, and other collective impact efforts.
-Kirby devoted his life to resolving inter-group conflicts, promoting human rights, and dismantling discrimination and the exclusion of people on the basis of race, culture, class, disability, sexual orientation or gender identity, and to saving the world.
+Kirby V. Edmonds was an incomparable planner, organizational consultant, mediator, trainer, leadership coach, and human rights and anti-oppression educator whose life was devoted to community transformation.
+He was Managing Partner of Training for Change Associates and a co-founder and Senior Fellow at the Dorothy Cotton Institute.
+Kirby co-designed and facilitated the Multicultural Resource Center’s Talking Circles on Race and Racism and served as a committed member of the Equity Inclusion Leadership Council and Community Leaders of Color.
+He co-founded the Diversity Consortium of Tompkins County, Building Bridges, Cradle to Career, Be the One, and numerous other collective impact initiatives.
+Through his work, Kirby dedicated himself to resolving intergroup conflict, promoting human rights, and dismantling discrimination and exclusion based on race, culture, class, disability, sexual orientation, and gender identity, always guided by a deep belief in the possibility of a more just and connected world.

 "It is said that it is human nature for us to hurt and kill each other when things become scarce.
 It is also the case that much, much, much more frequently, we cooperate.
 That is a much more common part of the human condition than our tendencies towards violence and aggression.
 What underlies the notion of Beloved Community is reminding people that those are decisions."